A Fast Turnaround

 In the mid-90s, we took over the Telegraph Bar on Orchard Street.
-This was a really run down, little dump of a bar, next to the Central Post Office.
-All the customers were sozzled Postmen, with big, fat red conks & the whole place smelt funny.
+This was then a really run down, little dump of a bar, next to the Central Post Office.
+All the customers were sozzled Postmen, with big, fat red conks & the whole place smelt funny...

-We had loads on at the time & after a very short space of time, (like about 3 weeks), we got sick of it & passed it on to our friend, Simon, who’d been working with us at the Trent.
+We had loads on at the time & after a very short space of time, (like about 3 weeks), we got sick of it & passed it on to our friend, Simon, who’d been part of the Trent crew for yonks.
+We'd know Simon since the Senate & Delby days & he was (& still is) a proper music head.

 (Editor’s note: nursery actually)

-Here’s Simon, that we passed the Telegraph to, with our old Pal Norman Baker (RIP) & our brother Arthur, three of the most charismatic characters we’ve ever had the pleasure to work with.
+Here’s Simon, with our old Pal Norman Baker (RIP) & our brother Arthur (ex Edinburgh squad), three of the most charismatic characters we’ve ever had the pleasure to work with.

 We ended up, starting to refer to each other as Geordie Breen & that way of addressing one another carried on for years.

-The Telegraph had potential, but we were just too busy in Clubland to do it justice, so we didn’t.
+The Telegraph had a tonne of potential, but we were just too busy in Clubland to do it justice - so we didn’t.